percona/percona-server/doc/source/flexibility/binlogging_replication_improvements.rst

 Replica nodes configured to update source status and connection information only on log file rotation did not experience the expected reduction in load.
-|MySQL| was additionaly updating this information in case of multi-source
-replication when replica had to skip the already executed GTID event.
+MySQL was additionaly updating this information in case of multi-source replication when replica had to skip the already executed GTID event.

 Version Specific Information
 -----------------------------

   * :rn:`5.7.20-19`
-    Fix implemented in |Percona Server| 5.7
+    Fix implemented in Percona Server for MySQL 5.7

 Details
 --------